ryanrwei/AI_blockchain_circom/README.md

 1. create input.json:

-- the content would:
-  // feel free to change the value
+- the content would be as following (feel free to change the value to validate):

   {
   "publicSquare": 4,
   "secretRoot": 2